sjentsch/lsjDocs/Ch12/Ch12_Regression_06.rst

 means that the predictor (``dani.sleep``) explains 81.6\% of the variance in the outcome (``dani.grump``).\ [#]_

-Naturally, you don’t actually need to do all these calculations yourself if you want to obtain the *R*\² value for your regression model.
-As we’ll see later on in :ref:`Running the hypothesis tests in jamovi <coefficients_in_jamovi>`, all you need to do is specify this as an option in jamovi.
-However, let’s put that to one side for the moment.
-There’s another property of *R*\² that I want to point out.
+Naturally, you do not actually need to do all these calculations yourself if you want to obtain the *R*\² value for your regression model.
+As we will see later on in :ref:`Running the hypothesis tests in jamovi <coefficients_in_jamovi>`, all you need to do is specify this as an option in jamovi.
+However, let us put that to one side for the moment.
+There is another property of *R*\² that I want to point out.

 The relationship between regression and correlation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 At this point we can revisit my earlier claim that regression, in this very
-simple form that I’ve discussed so far, is basically the same thing as a
+simple form that I have discussed so far, is basically the same thing as a
 correlation.
 Previously, we used the symbol *r* to denote a Pearson
 correlation.
 Might there be some relationship between the value of the
 correlation coefficient *r* and the *R*\² value from linear regression?
 Of